Image

 • limited in time

-If you find yourself at a checkpoint in Marion County, MO, call (314) 900-HELP to talk to a Combs Waterkotte DUI attorney near you immediately.
-Our experienced Marion County, MO attorneys will tenaciously defend you and protect your rights in the court of law.
-Contact us online to discuss your situation with a compassionate and cunning DUI attorney near you today.
+If you approach a checkpoint in Marion County, MO, call (314) 900-HELP to talk to a Combs Waterkotte DUI attorney near you immediately.
+Our determined Marion County, MO attorneys will tenaciously defend you and protect your rights in the court of law.
+Reach out to us online to discuss your case with a kind and cunning DUI attorney near you today.

 Through Combs Waterkotte, you have access to some of the best criminal defense services in the Marion County, MO area.
-At Combs Waterkotte, a DUI attorney near you will fight for your rights and provide you with an infallible defense when you have been charged with driving under the influence of alcohol or drugs in Marion County or anywhere in Missouri.
-Our team of Marion County, MO attorneys have expertise in a wide range of other kinds of cases, including:
+A Combs Waterkotte DUI attorney near you will fight for your rights and provide you with an infallible defense when you have been arrested for driving under the influence of alcohol or drugs in Marion County or anywhere in Missouri.
+Our team of Marion County, MO attorneys have expertise in a wide range of other case types, including:

-Learn more about the different DUI charges in Missouri and how Combs Waterkotte’s DUI attorneys in Marion County, MO can defend you.
+Learn more about different kinds of DUI cases in Missouri and how Combs Waterkotte’s DUI attorneys in Marion County, MO can defend you.

 Hire a DUI Attorney Near Me in Marion County, MO | Combs Waterkotte

-Do not waste any time.
-If you have been stopped or arrested for driving under the influence near Marion County, MO, find a trustworthy DUI attorney near you.
-A Missouri DWI and similar charges are serious accusations that can carry significant consequences.
-Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in Marion County, MO can defend you.
+There is no time to waste.
+If you were stopped or arrested for driving under the influence near Marion County, MO, find a trustworthy DUI attorney near you.
+Being arrested and convicted of a DWI or similar charge in Missouri is a serious matter that can carry significant consequences.
+Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in Marion County, MO will defend you.
 Contact our Marion County, MO defense law firm right away to consult a lawyer about your rights, your case and your future.

 View Service Areas